Elucidating Galaxy Assembly Bias in SDSS: Populating Simulations with Galaxies

 The number of centrals is sampled from a Bernoulli distribution.
 The number of satellites placed into an individual halo is sampled from a Poisson distribution centered on the mean satellite occupation.
-We place central galaxies at the barycentre of their host haloes.
-Satellites are distributed according to a Navarro-Frenk-White \citep[][NFW]{NFW_1997} shape parametrized by halo concentration $\cvir$ and truncated at $\rvir$.
-We measure halo concentrations directly from the simulations and include an additional parameter $\Acon$ to allow for the profiles of hosted satellite galaxies to differ from the dark matter profiles of their host haloes \beq \cvir^\mathrm{gal} = \Acon \times \cvir^\mathrm{DM}. \eeq
+We place central galaxies at the minimum of the potential of their host haloes.
+Satellites are distributed according to a Navarro-Frenk-White (NFW; \cite{NFW_1997}) shape parametrized by halo concentration $\cvir = \rvir/r_s $ and truncated at $\rvir$ the halo radius that encloses average density equal to 200 times the mean background density of the Universe.
+We measure halo concentrations directly from the simulations and include an additional parameter $\Acon$ to allow for the profiles of hosted satellite galaxies to differ from the dark matter profiles of their host haloes

 Finally, we include the effect of redshift space distortions in our mocks.
 In both ELUCID and Bolshoi we measure the dark matter three dimensional velocity dispersion of each of our halos $\dispDM$.
-We assign central and satellite velocities following the work of \citet{Guo_et_al_2015}.
-For each central galaxy, the velocity $v_\mathrm{cen}$ relative to that of its host halo is drawn from an exponential distribution, \beq p(v_{\mathrm{cen}} - v_h) = \frac{1}{\sqrt{2} \dispDM} \exp\left( - \frac{\sqrt{2} |v_{\mathrm{cen}} - v_h |}{\dispDM} \right), \eeq where $v_h$ is the relevant component of host halo velocity.
-For each satellite galaxy we draw the velocity components relative to that of the host from a Gaussian distribution with dispersion $\dispDM$. \citet{Guo_et_al_2015} include parameters to model central and satellite velocity bias, but since we have found these parameters to have very little effect on our observables we set them to zero and unity respectively.
+We assign central and satellite velocities following the work of Guo et al.\ \cite{Guo_et_al_2015}.
+For each central galaxy, the velocity $v_\mathrm{cen}$ relative to that of its host halo is drawn from an exponential distribution,

+where $v_h$ is the relevant component of host halo velocity.
+For each satellite galaxy we draw the velocity components relative to that of the host from a Gaussian distribution with dispersion $\dispDM$.
+Guo et al.\ \cite{Guo_et_al_2015} include parameters to model central and satellite velocity bias, but since we have found these parameters to have very little effect on our observables we set them to zero and unity respectively.
 We displace the positions of our mock galaxies using the line-of-sight components of the assigned velocities.
 In ELUCID we assume the position of the observer is at Earth, and in Bolshoi we adopt the $z$-axis as the line-of-sight direction.